-Google Fiber vs. Verizon 5G Home Internet: Which One Is Worth Your Money?
+GFiber vs. Verizon 5G Home Internet: Which One Is Worth Your Money?

 Verizon’s 5G speeds are great, but they can’t catch up to the power of fiber optic.
-Comparing Verizon 5G Home Internet and Google Fiber’s plans is easy because both internet providers keep things simple.
+Comparing Verizon 5G Home Internet and GFiber’s plans is easy because both internet providers keep things simple.
 You can choose between two plans from Verizon and four from Google.
 Verizon offers a couple of great plans with steep discounts for existing customers, while Google’s superfast plans remain pricey.

-- Gigabit and multi-gigabit speeds
+- Gigabit and multi-gigabit fiber speeds

 - Free installation